Skip to contents

 Value

-A data frame, with one row per quantile and columns as described under Computed variables.
-In cases when the number of observations is less than n.min a data frame with no rows or columns is returned rendered as an empty/invisible plot layer.
+stat_quant_eq() returns a data frame, with one row per quantile and columns as described below, while stat_quant_line() and stat_quant_band() return a data frame, with n rows per quantile and columns as described below.
+If the number of observations is less than n.min or if the model fit method returns NA or NULL, a data frame with no rows or columns is returned, resulting in an empty/invisible plot layer.

 Details

 The minimum number of observations with distinct values in the explanatory variable can be set through parameter n.min.
-The default n.min = 3L is the smallest usable value.
-However, model fits with very few observations are of little interest and using larger values of n.min than the default is usually wise.
+The default n.min = 10L is a bare minimum for quantile regression.
+Model fits with such a small number of observations are of little interest and using larger values of n.min than the default is wise.

 If output.type different from "numeric" the returned tibble contains columns below in addition to a modified version of the original group: